 - With technologies like GPS (Global Positioning System), we can get instant directions to the specified destinations.

-With all these advantages and features, the knowledge of computers has become the need of the hour.
+There some limitations of computers.
+But with all these advantages and features, the knowledge of computer fundamentals has become the need of the hour.
 The computers have helped us advance in several ways and will keep on doing so.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.